Federal agents execute search warrants on Rudy Giuliani's Manhattan home and office

 This story has been updated with additional information.

-CNN's Evan Perez, Katelyn Polantz, Paula Reid, Kara Scannell, Sara Murray, and Jason Morris contributed to this report.
+CNN's Evan Perez, Katelyn Polantz, Kara Scannell, Sara Murray, Jeremy Herb, Natasha Bertrand, Jason Morris, Donald Judd and Gabby Orr contributed to this report.

 (0) comments